Militants may have spent as little as $7,500 on Paris attacks

 Estimates of the cost of such a trip from the Syria-Turkey border through Greece - also not included in the Reuters calculations - vary widely.

-Pulling together information from bus companies, a ferry company, a travel agent, police and a source at a voluntary relief organisation operating on the island of Leros, the cost of travelling from Turkey to the Macedonian border could start at 1,200 euros.
-That would be the cheapest option, using the kind of dinghies that have resulted in scores of refugee deaths and would not include the cost of forged documents.
+Pulling together information from travel resources, police and a source at a voluntary relief organisation operating on the island of Leros, travelling from Turkey to the Macedonian border could start at 1,200 euros - the cheapest option, with no forged documents and using the kind of unsafe dinghies that have resulted in scores of refugee deaths.

-For a sea crossing on a safer boat, with forged documents provided, the cost would rise to around 5,000 euros.
+This would rise to around 5,000 euros, on a safer boat for the sea crossing and with forged documents.

 ($1 = 0.9394 euros)